bitNathan/daily-scraped-emails/README.md

 |✅| Wikipedia content scraping | Daily trending articles and "On This Day"
 |✅| Email automation | Automated sending via cron/Task Scheduler
 |✅| Better email formatting with html and css
-|X| Add support for windows users with Task Scheduler and documentation
+| | Easy setup and automation (for windows, Mac, or Linux) through documentation and scripts
-|X| Multiple news sources and daily xkcd comic
+| | Multiple news sources
-|X| Customizable content, let users choose what to include, ordering, and css styling
+| | Customizable content, let users choose what to include, ordering, and css styling
-|X| Optional OAuth email authentication rather than app passwords
+| | Optional OAuth email authentication rather than app passwords

 ## Contributing
 This is a hobby project, but feel free to: